lindseyisenberg/SP24-MIST4610-Group-2-Project-1/README.md

 This SQL query retrieves a list of the coaches and their email.
 This query is useful for anyone interested in the leadership of the clubs in the league, and gives them contact information should they want to reach out.

 <h2>Query 5</h2>
-5. List the parents who have players in both the college and professional age divisions by alphabetical order
+5. List the parents who have players in both the college and professional age divisions by alphabetical order.

 ![image](https://github.com/nathanp2020/SP24-MIST4610-Group-2-Project-1/assets/148779254/ee40d066-55df-4d9f-bacc-b6181b1979f0)